gregmarine/ByGregMarine.com/Blog/src/2024/08/20_disney-duke-gardens.md

 # Disney, Duke Gardens

-## Seeking

-Once again, today's *The Chosen* devotional (*Book 3, Day 37*) is quite relatable to current circumstances.
-In [yesterday's entry](./19_more-continued#im-tired), I talked a little about something that was applicable from today's devotional...hehehe It isn't directly related.
-But it certain can be applied.

-Today's talked about *Hope in Trouble*.

 ## Disney

 The adventure I'm currently on began last Thursday night...hehehe I had plans to be at Disney World on Friday.
 As a last minute decision, I wanted to head there a little early and stay the night on property.
 Although it is expensive, I really do love staying at Disney World.
 Doing so a few times a year can be fun...hehehe I think this might be like the third time I've stayed there this year?
 This time, it was 2 nights at Disney's Port Orleans: French Quarter.
 I had stayed there with my parents back in May for 1 night.
 But I didn't really take in what that place is.
 Wow!
 It is amazing!
 I didn't spend enough time there this time either...LOL But I did take in more of the vibe and I truly enjoyed my brief time there.